Santosh-Konappanavar/PortFolio/README.md

 I would like to thank Microverse Team for this opportunity.
-I also want to acknowledge the support I receiver from my learning partner Newtayo.
+I also want to acknowledge the support I receiver from my learning partners.
 My code reviewers have also been fantastic with the feedback they have provided me with.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>